NumPower/numpower-docs/docs/tutorial-basics/2-iterating-ndarray.md

 # Iterating
+NDArray does implement the `Traversable` interface.
 You can iterate over an NDArray as you would a PHP array.

 ```php
 <?php